Ranj Singh: Career

 During the 2020 COVID-19 pandemic, Singh stepped back from his media work to focus on supporting the NHS in his role as a paediatric emergency medicine specialist.
 During the crisis, Ranj regularly used his platform to debunk the rise in misleading information confusing parents and the general public, with concern that many are being 'duped' by rumours with even celebrities sharing 'fake' information.

-He was one of the four competitors who took part in the Christmas special edition of The Great British Sewing Bee that was transmitted on Boxing day 2020 on BBC One.
+Ranj was one of the four competitors who took part in the Christmas special edition of The Great British Sewing Bee that was transmitted on Boxing Day 2020 on BBC One.
 His fellow competitors in the programme were Denise Van Outen, Shirley Ballas and Sara Pascoe.

 In April 2021, Singh announced he would be appearing in his own West End musical for a new one-off show called Scrubs to Sparkles, following his vocal performances on television show All Star Musicals in March 2021.

 From August to November 2021, Singh hosted the TV series Extreme Food Phobics, in which applicants would come to cure their food phobias.

 In December 2021, Singh appeared as a contestant on a Strictly Come Dancing Special that was also the first episode of the revival series of the BBC game show The Weakest Link hosted by Romesh Ranganathan.

+In December 2023, Singh opened up about his poor mental health whilst working for This Morning.
+He claimed the show's 'culture' was to blame.

+From July 2024, Singh appeared as Lance in the UK tour of & Juliet.

 Personal life

-Singh has two brothers Jaskaranjit and Gopi, he grew up in a traditionally Sikh household, and focused on schoolwork gaining his first GCSE at just eight years old, he has two brothers.

 Singh married Sulvinder Samra, a pharmacist, at a traditional Sikh ceremony in Nottingham in 2005, and divorced in 2011.
 Singh came out as gay at the age of 30 in 2009 to his wife.

 He has discussed his sexuality in an interview for Attitude magazine in 2015 and in 2018 fronted the cover of Gay Times magazine as part of a special 'gaysian' celebration of LGBTQ Asians.

 Ranj has been an advocate for LGBTQ rights, especially among minorities, and won the Attitude TV Award in 2019 where he spoke about how "People from ethnic minorities, people of colour, or LGBT people are still at a slight disadvantage" in the media.
 He is an advocate for LGBTQ+ inclusive education.